imtiazjava/Master_Code/README.md

 	}
 }
 =====================================================================================

+Program: FOP_3
+Language: Java
+Level   	   : Basic
+Module   : Fundamental of Programming
+Topic        : Control Statements
+Problem Statement:

-FOP_3: For a given method write the logic which returns the 1 if the given three digit number is palindrome, in other case return 0.
+For a given method write the logic which returns the 1 if the given three digit number is palindrome, in other case return 0.

 Specifications: The value returned by the method isPalindrome() is determined by the following rules: